 Students will teach a 15 minute lesson to a beginner brass player, in front of the class.
 Students must arrange for a person who has never played a brass instrument before to receive this lesson.
-This will happen during the final exam period, on Thursday, May 15 from 9:45am-12:00.
+This will happen during the final exam period, on Tuesday May 19 from 9:45am-12:00.
+This assignment is to reflect what you have learned over the combined semesters of MUSC123A and 123B.
+Make sure you review materials from class for starting a beginner, and prepare thoroughly - a lesson plan needs to be completed, although this does not need to be submitted.